theatlasroom/tidbits/programming/frontend-engineering.md

 <details>
 <summary>Notes</summary>
+This is the typical kind of frontend engineer most people think of, if theyve come across the discipline before.

-Some frontend engineer roles e are more focused on the user side, this might require tasks such as development of reuseable components like buttons, form fields and layouts that adhere to the branding and style guidelines for the company.
+These frontend engineers are more focused on the user side, this might require tasks such as development of reuseable components like buttons, form fields and layouts that adhere to the branding and style guidelines for the company.

 Often in these kind of scenarios, the engineers will work closely with UX researchers and designers to develop components.
 These components provide an important framework for other engineers to quickly prototype and build new interfaces, without having to worry if the interfaces they are building are consistent with other parts of the website or application.